triton-inference-server/server/docs/build.rst

 * **TRTIS_MIN_COMPUTE_CAPABILITY**: By default, the inference server supports NVIDIA GPUs with CUDA compute capability 6.0 or higher.
-If all framework backends included in the inference server are built to support a lower compute capability, then TRTIS can be built to support that lower compute capability by setting -DTRTIS_MIN_COMPUTE_CAPABILITY appropriately.
+If all framework backends included in the inference server are built to support a lower compute capability, then Triton Inference Server can be built to support that lower compute capability by setting -DTRTIS_MIN_COMPUTE_CAPABILITY appropriately.
 The setting is ignored if -DTRTIS_ENABLE_GPU=OFF.

 * **TRTIS_EXTRA_LIB_PATHS**: Extra paths that are searched for framework libraries as described above.
 Multiple paths can be